tintin10q/advanced-network-security-notes/Types of Wifi.md

 ## Open Wi-Fi networks

-These are public hotspots for free wifi.
+These are public hotspots for free Wi-Fi.
 For instance in a train.
 Could use a pre shared key publicly displayed.
-There could be a website your linked to to log in.
+There could be a website your linked to log in.

-### Authentication methods open wifi
+### Authentication methods open Wi-Fi

 - Open system - no authentication
 - Shared Key - uses pre-shared key
-- Opportunistic Wireless encryption (OWE) uses diffie hellman to obtain shared key
+- Opportunistic Wireless encryption (OWE) uses Diffie Hellman to obtain shared key

 #### Open System